mannetteab/mannetteab/README.md

 - 👋 Hi, I’m @mannetteab
 - 👀 I’m interested in ... art
 - 🌱 I’m currently learning ...
 UX/UI design
-- 💞️ I’m looking to collaborate on ... projects
+- 💞️ I’m looking to collaborate on ... creative projects
 - 📫 How to reach me ... email or phone
 - 😄 Pronouns: ... she
 - ⚡ Fun fact: ...
 I have a red heeler named Zoso